zYeoman/myStars/README.md

 - [awesome-AutoHotkey](https://github.com/ahkscript/awesome-AutoHotkey) - A curated list of awesome AutoHotkey libraries, library distributions, scripts, tools and resources.
 - [coc_adv_index](https://github.com/Bluebear171/coc_adv_index) - Collection list for克苏鲁的呼唤(Call of Cthulhu)
 - [state-of-the-art-result-for-machine-learning-problems](https://github.com/RedditSota/state-of-the-art-result-for-machine-learning-problems) - This repository provides state of the art (SoTA) results for all machine learning problems.
 We do our best to keep this repository up to date.
 If you do find a problem's SoTA result is out of date or missing, please raise this as an issue or submit Google form (with this information: research paper name, dataset, metric, source code and year).
 We will fix it immediately.
-- [nodebestpractices](https://github.com/i0natan/nodebestpractices) - The largest Node.JS best practices list (October 2018)
+- [nodebestpractices](https://github.com/i0natan/nodebestpractices) - The largest Node.JS best practices list (November 2018)
 - [git-flight-rules](https://github.com/k88hudson/git-flight-rules) - Flight rules for git
 - [every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know) - A collection of (mostly) technical things every software developer should know
 - [awesome-tensorflow](https://github.com/jtoy/awesome-tensorflow) - TensorFlow - A curated list of dedicated resources http://tensorflow.org